johngao2/EM-hotel-demand/README.md

 - Going forward:
   - Group arrive dates into weekly?
 If so, how to deal with availability, since it'll be biased down?
   - Is there a better way to deal with intraday stuff?
+    - scale num periods by lambda for sparse dates
   - How will sparsity affect performance?
+    - want hessians to have few zero values
   - How will abundant availability affect performance?
+    - assume from the first daty a value goes negative a room became available
   - Evaluation metric?
 (VR uses AIC and RMSE)
+    - this is fine

 ### Other notes:
 - Review R GLM for poission regression, what kind of link functions are reasonable?